AbhijeetKrishnan/grammar-synthesis/README.md

 \end{align*}
 $$

-The grammar synthesis task is to find a string belonging to the language of the CFG that optimizes a function, generally the reward function of a secondary MDP (Markov Decision Process).
+The grammar synthesis task is to find a string $s$ belonging to the language $L(G)$ of $G$ that optimizes a function, generally the reward function of a secondary MDP (Markov Decision Process).

 ## Installation